Choosing the Right Flange Valve and Connection for Your ...

 Flanged connections consist of several key parts that work together to ensure a secure and leak-proof joint:

-Each component needs to match the system's requirements to ensure optimal performance and long-term reliability.
+Each component must match the system's requirements to ensure optimal performance and long-term reliability.

 Types of Flange Connections